 The most important component of a baked potato bar is, of course, the potato.
-When you're shopping, opt for russet potatoes (also called baking or Idaho potatoes) -- they're perfect for baking and can hold their own against an array of different toppings and flavors.
+When you're shopping, opt for russet potatoes—they're perfect for baking and can hold their own against an array of different toppings and flavors.
 Make sure potatoes are firm and well-shaped without any wrinkles, sprouts, green spots, or cracks.
 And store them in a cool, dry, dark place.
 You can wrap each in foil to keep them warm and serve with a pair of tongs to protect everyone’s hands from playing hot potato.

-From broccoli and pinto beans to bacon and asparagus, there's no wrong way to top a potato.
-Include an array of veggies, meats, and dairy items and set them out in small bowls.
-Don't forget our perfectly melty cheese sauce, which can be customized with different spices to make it just the way you like it.
+From broccoli and pinto beans, to bacon, asparagus, and homemade cheese sauce, there's no wrong way to top a potato.
+Include an array of chopped veggies, meats, and dairy items—and set them out in small bowls with spoons for easy serving.

 Set Up the Buffet

 Group toppings on an elevated tray to add interest and make the buffet more efficient.
 Put toppings in the order they might get added to the potatoes—for example, put your butter out first, right next to your potatoes.
 Then add any sauces, sour cream, or meats.
 And finally, put out freshly chopped veggies and variety of grated cheese before your salsa, avocado chunks, or bacon bits.

 Ready the Drinks